DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

 \item {\em Outer encoding:} The collection of binary fragments is encoded using a Reed–Solomon (RS) code~\cite{reed1960polynomial}, which introduces \emph{inter-sequence} redundancy by generating additional binary fragments.
 The RS code acts as an \emph{outer code}, enabling recovery from dropouts (lost sequences) as well as correction of residual errors from other decoding stages.

 \item {\em Indexing and inner encoding:} A unique binary index is appended to each fragment, after which the indexed fragments are encoded using the Marker Guess \& Check Plus (MGC+) code~\cite{hanna2024GC, MGCP}.
 The MGC+ code acts as an {\em inner code} that introduces {\em intra-sequence} redundancy through structured encoding applied separately to each indexed fragment.
-This redundancy enables the correction of insertion, deletion, and substitution errors within individual DNA sequences.
+This redundancy enables the correction of IDS errors within individual DNA sequences.
 The MGC+ encoding process includes an unconstrained binary-to-quaternary mapping ($00 \leftrightarrow \mathsf{A}$, $01 \leftrightarrow \mathsf{T}$, $10 \leftrightarrow \mathsf{C}$, $11 \leftrightarrow \mathsf{G}$) and therefore produces coded DNA sequences without content-specific constraints.

 \item {\em Filtering:} The codec optionally supports filtering of the resulting DNA sequences based on \emph{arbitrary} content-specific constraints.
 These may include, but are not limited to, homopolymer length, GC content, sequence motifs, or thermodynamic properties.
-This capability is enabled by the outer RS code, which allows the generation of an excess pool of candidate sequences from which any subset can be selected to represent the file.
+This capability is enabled by the outer RS code, which allows the generation of an excess pool of candidate sequences from which any subset can be selected to represent the file through puncturing.

 \item {\em Decoding:} Decoding operates on noisy, unordered DNA sequences, which may correspond either to raw sequencing reads or to consensus sequences obtained after clustering.
 The sequences provided to the decoder are not required to match the reference sequence length, as insertions and deletions can be handled by the inner MGC+ code.
 Decoding proceeds by applying the inner MGC+ decoder, extracting fragment indices, decoding the outer RS code, and concatenating the recovered fragments to reconstruct the original file. \end{enumerate}